HiZollo/Games/README.md

 ## Bulls and Cows
 ### Restrictions
 - `player`'s length: `1`
-- `answerLength`: `[1, 10]`
+- `answerLength`: less than or equal to `10`

 ### Rules
-The bot will generate a random number with the length of `answerLength`, every digit within the number is distinctive, and the number can start with `0`.
+The bot will generate a random number with the length of `answerLength`, all digits in it are distinctive, and it can start with `0`.
 The player can make several queries, and the goal is to get the exact number in as fewer guesses as possible.

 In each query, player should type a number with the length of `answerLength`, and every digit is distinctive.
 Otherwise, the query is invalid and the bot will not response.
 After that, the bot will return a string `mAnB`, saying that there are `m` A's and `n` B's.
 It means that in the query, there are `m` matching digits that are in the right location, and `n` matching digits that are in the wrong location.